openmultiplayer/web/docs/scripting/functions/ApplyActorAnimation.md

 ## Returns

-1: The function executed successfully.
+true: The function executed successfully.

-0: The function failed to execute.
+false: The function failed to execute.
 The actor specified does not exist.

 ## Examples